 Neurologic involvement, often prominent, includes chorioretinitis, hydrocephalus, intracranial calcifications, microcephaly, and seizures.
 The classic triad of findings consists of chorioretinitis, hydrocephalus, and intracranial calcifications.

 Serologic testing is important in diagnosing maternal and congenital infection.
-Maternal infection should be suspected if women have a mononucleosis-like syndrome and a negative heterophil antibody test, isolated regional adenopathy not due to another cause (eg, HIV), or chorioretinitis.
+Maternal infection should be suspected if women have a mononucleosis-like syndrome and negative Epstein-Barr virus and cytomegalovirus (antibody or PCR) testing, isolated regional adenopathy not due to another cause (eg, HIV), or chorioretinitis.
 Acute maternal infection is suggested by seroconversion or a ≥ 4-fold rise between acute and convalescent IgG titers.
 However, maternal IgG antibodies may be detectable in the infant through the first year.
 PCR analysis of amniotic fluid is emerging as the method of choice for diagnosis of fetal infection.
 There are numerous other serologic tests, some of which are done only in reference laboratories.
 The most reliable are the Sabin-Feldman dye test, the indirect immunofluorescent antibody (IFA) test, and the direct agglutination assay.
 Tests to isolate the organism include inoculation into mice and tissue culture, but these tests are not usually done because they are expensive, not highly sensitive, and can take weeks before yielding results.

 Some children have a fulminant course with early death, whereas others have long-term neurologic sequelae.
 Occasionally, neurologic manifestations (eg, chorioretinitis, intellectual disability, deafness, seizures) develop years later in children who appeared normal at birth.
 Consequently, children with congenital toxoplasmosis should be closely monitored beyond the neonatal period.

 Limited data suggest that treatment of infected women during pregnancy may be beneficial to the fetus.
-Spiramycin (available in the US with special permission from the FDA) has been used to prevent maternofetal transmission.
+Spiramycin (available in the US with special permission from the FDA) has been used to prevent maternofetal transmission but does not provide treatment to the fetus.
 Pyrimethamine and sulfonamides have been used later in gestation to treat the infected fetus.

 Treatment of symptomatic and asymptomatic neonates may improve outcome.
-Therefore, treatment is begun with pyrimethamine (initial loading dose of 1 mg/kg po bid for 2 days followed by 1 mg/kg po once/day, maximum 25 mg), sulfadiazine (50 mg/kg po bid, maximum 4 g), and leucovorin (5 to 10 mg po q 3 days).
-After the initial 6 mo of treatment, sulfadiazine and leucovorin are continued at the same dose, but the pyrimethamine is given less frequently (only on Monday, Wednesday, and Friday).
+Therefore, treatment is begun with pyrimethamine (initial loading dose of 2 mg/kg po once/day for 2 days followed by 1 mg/kg po once/day, maximum 25 mg) and leucovorin (10 mg po 3 times/wk).
+Sulfadiazine (50 mg/kg po bid, maximum 4 g) is begun after neonatal jaundice has resolved.
+After the initial 6 mo of treatment, sulfadiazine and leucovorin are continued at the same dose, but pyrimethamine is given less frequently (only on Monday, Wednesday, and Friday).
 This regimen is continued for at least 6 more mo.
 All treatment should be overseen by an expert.
-The use of corticosteroids is controversial and should be determined case by case.
+The use of corticosteroids is controversial and should be determined case by case but may be considered for active chorioretinitis or if CSF protein is >1 gm/dL.

-Pregnant women should avoid contact with cat litter boxes and other areas contaminated with cat feces.
+Pregnant women should be counseled to avoid contact with cat litter boxes and other areas contaminated with cat feces.
 Meat should be thoroughly cooked before consumption, and hands should be washed after handling raw meat or unwashed produce.
 Women at risk of primary infection (eg, those frequently exposed to cat feces) should be screened during pregnancy.
-Those infected during the 1st or 2nd trimester should be counseled regarding available treatments.
+Women infected during the 1st or 2nd trimester should be counseled regarding available treatments.